{eac}Doojigger How To

 $href = $this->add_admin_action_link( 'disable_advanced_mode' );

-This add_admin_action_link() url is handled by the {eac}Doojigger abstract class.
+This add_admin_action_link() url is handled by the {eac}Doojigger abstract class by triggering the action passed to it (enable_advanced_mode / disable_advanced_mode).

 Important Notes